snej55/pygmy/README.md

 # Pygmy

-This is a quick pygame platformer I made across a week for the HackClub milkyway event.
+This is a quick pygame platformer I made across a week for the Hack Club milkyway event.
 It provides some updates to my old level editor (flood fill, eyedrop - yay!) and also has some fancy postprocessing fx (lighting, shockwaves, fog).

 ## How to run: